dialogbrain MCP server

 Note: This tool calls the Voyage AI embedding API to embed the test message.
 Endpoint: https://api.dialogbrain.com/mcp

 - messages_send - Send a message to a thread, channel, or contact.
 Supports Telegram, Email, LinkedIn, and other connected channels.
 For LinkedIn posts (comment_thread kind), this posts a comment on the post.
 Can automatically resolve recipients and channels when not specified.
-Can send files/images/documents as attachments — pass `attachments=[file_id, ...]` with integer file IDs obtained from collections.list_files, workspace.search, or files.search. `text` is optional when attachments are provided.
+Can send files/images/documents as attachments — pass `attachments=[file_id, ...]` with integer file IDs obtained from collections.list_files, search.files, or files.search. `text` is optional when attachments are provided.
 Endpoint: https://api.dialogbrain.com/mcp

 - messages_delete - Delete a message from a thread.
 Supports Telegram, WhatsApp, and other connected channels.
 Note: Some channels have time limits on message deletion.
 Endpoint: https://api.dialogbrain.com/mcp